Information Loss in Generalized Symmetry Breaking: Anyon Condensation and Entropic Order parameters

 \subsection{Relative Entropy as order parameter}

-With the previous constructions in place, we are now in a position to entropically quantify the information loss due to symmetry breaking after the condensation process using the relative entropy defined in \eqref{relative}.
+With the previous constructions in place, we are now in a position to entropically quantify the information loss due to symmetry breaking after the condensation process using the relative entropy.
+The relative entropy is a central quantity in quantum information theory.
+For matrix algebras, it is defined by

+where $\textrm{tr}_{\M}$ denotes the canonical trace associated with the algebra $\M$, and $\rho$, $\sigma$ are the two density matrices associated with the two states in comparison; see \cite{Petz:2004}.
+Relative entropy provides a useful measure of how distinguishable two quantum states are.
+Given a state $\sigma$, the probability $p$ that the outcomes of $N$ independent measurements are consistent with the predictions of a different state $\rho$ decays exponentially with $N$, following the asymptotic behavior $p\sim e^{-N S(\rho|\sigma)}$.

 Although the computation of this quantity in QFT is not straightforward, in \cite{Casini:2020} the authors noted that this simplifies when, as in our case, $\cA$ and $\cT$ are small algebras for which the expectation values of the nonlocal operators are known.
-That is, the expectation values of the projectors $\Pi_a$ in both states $\rho$ and $\tilde \rho$ are one finds that the relative entropy is given by
+That is, the expectation values of the projectors $\Pi_a$ in both states $\rho$ and $\tilde \rho = \alpha \circ \varepsilon_{\mathbb{A}}(\rho)$ are one finds that the relative entropy is given by

 This quantity provides a way to compare a density matrix in the algebra $\cA$ before and after the condensation process.
-In this sense, it serves as an entropic order parameter for condensation, in line with the framework proposed in Ref.~\cite{Casini:2020}.
+In this sense, it serves as an entropic order parameter for condensation, in line with the framework proposed in Ref.~\cite{Casini:2020}. {It qualifies as an order parameter because $\tilde\rho = \alpha\circ\varepsilon_{\mathbb{A}}(\rho)$ differs from $\rho$ only through the expectation values of the non-local symmetry operators (the loop/charge operators diagonalized by the $\Pi_a$): it vanishes precisely on the symmetric states $\rho = \alpha\circ\varepsilon_{\mathbb{A}}(\rho)$ and is strictly positive once a charged, non-local one-point function is switched on, as made explicit in the perturbative analysis that it will be shown below.}

 An equivalent expression, derived using Eq.~\eqref{tildep2}, is

 where $H(p)$ is the Shannon entropy of the initial probability distribution $\{ p_a \}$, defined as